coen-hyde/Shanty-Mongo/README.markdown

 Summary
 -------

 Shanty Mongo is a prototype mongodb adapter for the Zend Framework.
 It's intention is to make working with mongodb documents as natural and as simple as possible.
-In particular allowing embeded documents to also have custom document classes.
+In particular allowing embedded documents to also have custom document classes.

 Requirements
 ------------